stuffpicklesays/stuffpicklesays/README.md

 ## Hi there 👋
+ - 🔭 I’m currently working on an AI learning app with features such as flashcard generation and quiz question generation
+ - 🤔 I’m looking for help with more advanced flutter frontends i.e flashcards

 <!--
 **stuffpicklesays/stuffpicklesays** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.